-The letters should be emailed to MURP advisor Leigh McFarland at email@example.com.
+The letters should be emailed to MURP advisor Myroslava Skoroden at firstname.lastname@example.org.
 The email should come directly from the author of the letter of recommendation.
 The letters should be sent as an attachment and the subject line of the email should include the applicant's name and the words "MURP Letter of Recommendation" (e.g. John Smith MURP Letter of Recommendation).

 *Letters of Recommendation may be submitted via mail instead of email.
 The letters must be sent in an envelope sealed by the author to: